Crusaders (rugby union): All Time Records

 In addition to winning more Super Rugby titles than any other team, the franchise also holds several competition records, including most points in a game and most tries in a game, both achieved in their 96–19 victory over the Waratahs in 2002.
 The Crusaders also hold the record for the fewest points scored in a game when they were defeated by the Highlanders 6–0 in 2009.
-They have also scored the most points (541) and most tries (71) in one season, both achieved in 2005.
+They have also scored the most points in a season (677) in 2018 and most tries in a season (94) in 2018.